-- Don’t get in a car with a P-plater who has been drinking.
+- Don’t get in a car with a P-plater or any other driver who has been drinking.

 These are rules that apply everywhere, no matter what.
-Some ground rules might apply to the whole family, whereas others might apply just to younger children, or to teenagers.
-Rules about politeness and not hurting each other are examples of ground rules.
+Some ground rules might apply to the whole family, whereas others might apply just to younger children or to teenagers.
+Rules about being polite and not hurting each other are examples of ground rules.

-Sometimes it can be helpful to have a short set of rules for specific situations.
+Sometimes it can help to have a short set of rules for specific situations.
 For example, you might have rules for:

 - travelling in the car